 The dating rules of today have changed drastically from dating in the early 1980s and 1990s.
-Let’s immediately get started with the do’s and don’ts of dating and how to start a successful connection before moving on to some conversation starters.
+Let’s dive in with the do’s and don’ts of dating and how to start a successful connection before moving on to some conversation starters.

-Here are your set of rules to go by on your first date:
+Here is your set of rules to go by on your first date:

 FIRST DATE DON’TS

 - DON’T arrive late, it shows you’re not responsible.